unikent/astro/docs/theme-developers.rst

 Layouts
 .......

-Layouts are defined by a json definition file, layout template and vue template all stored in a directory named ``/layouts/{LAYOUT_NAME}/V{LAYOUT_VERSION}/`` They may optionally have a ``Layout.php`` file containing a Layout class providing additional functionality beyond basic template logic.
+Layouts are defined by a json definition file, layout template and vue template all stored in a directory named:

+``/layouts/{LAYOUT_NAME}/V{LAYOUT_VERSION}/``

+They may optionally have a
+``Layout.php`` file containing a Layout class providing additional functionality beyond basic template logic.

 The Layout definition json file contains basic information about the Layout including which regions it supports: